-The Group recorded cash outflows from operating activities of US\$6.0 million in FY2020 due mainly to payments made to our suppliers and employees of US\$7.1million.
-The cash outflows from operating activities are partially offset by the receipts from Medtronic and Teleflex for the sale of the products amounting to approximately US\$1.1 million.
+The Group recorded cash outflows from operating activities of US\$749,000 for FY2021 due mainly to payments made to our suppliers and employees of US\$2,043,000.
+The cash outflows from operating activities are partially offset by the receipts from customers amounting to approximately US\$1,294,000.